 The Session shall be responsible to be connected with the Presbytery.
 It shall annually state their plan to participate in the Presbytery.
 This may include the election of commissioners, nominating elders for the work of the presbytery, hosting the presbytery meeting, etc.

-The session shall be in contact with the Committee on Ministry regarding transitions of and issues of significance
+The session shall be in contact with the appropriate Presbytery committees according to the standing rules regarding transitions of and issues of significance including but not limited to:

 Pastoral changes and vacancies